EricSHuang/FizzBuzz/README.md

 **Pamplemousse Output:** 1 2 3 Pamplemousse 5 6 7 Pamplemousse 9 10 11 Pamplemousse 13 Pamplemousse 15 Pamplemousse 17 18 19 Pamplemousse

 ## Context
+This was a small personal project that took two days to complete. <br>
-Used to learn the basics of C#.
+It was used to learn the basics of C# such as reading input, console output, and cases.